Board Leadership

 Executive Director

 A Summa Cum Laude graduate of Susquehanna University in Pennsylvania, Katie joined Musical Empowerment’s team in July 2022 after almost 10 years as a music educator in the public school system (Oregon and Durham, North Carolina).
 The children she served came from a variety of cultural and socio-economic backgrounds ranging in age from kindergarteners to seniors in high school.
-Katie primary instrument in French Horn, but enjoys singing and learning all wind, brass, and string instruments.
+Katie’s primary instrument is French Horn, but enjoys singing and learning all wind, brass, and string instruments.
 As a teacher, Katie has long recognized the positive impact that a supportive and caring relationship will have on a child’s development.
 It is Musical Empowerment’s focus on mentorship that first drew Katie to the organization.
 She takes over the Executive Director role after a year and a half as ME’s Program Director.

-Development Coordinator
+Program Coordinator